ishani02/Uniswap-v2-setup/README.md

 ## Gas Reporter

-Gas reporter can be enabled or disabled by setting gasReporter to true or false in hardhat.config.ts.
+Gas reporter can be enabled or disabled by setting gasReporter to true or false in hardhat.config.js.

 ## Compile